apple1417/bl2.parts/shotguns/rework.md

 %}

 All accessories have set prefixes associated with them based on manufacturer, which, assuming they don't get overwritten, are a simple way to tell which one exactly a weapon has.

+{% include prefixes.html
+    parts=site.data.shotguns.accessories
-Click [here](/shotguns/prefixes/) for a table showing these.
+    msg="Click here to expand a table showing these."
+%}

 ## Barrel
 There are 7 non-unique barrels.